Why Is It Called Formula 1? (All You Need to Know)

 After the Second World War, The Commission Sportive Internationale (CSI) gathered to discuss the idea of reviving road racing.
 We know this wasn’t an easy task since only a few countries organized and held races during wartime.
 It is also known that CSI stood for the sporting arm of AIACR (The Automobile International Federation) back in 1946.

 Augustin Perouse was voted president of this sport’s governing body and began devising new regulations to create a more modest race car formula that would be less expensive for teams to run.
-It is true even today that Augustin’s name is well known in formula one circles for a good reason, as he contributed significantly towards improving road racing competitions.
+It is true even today that Augustin’s name is well known in Formula One circles for a good reason, as he contributed significantly towards improving road racing competitions.

 Another well-known name in the sport is Marquis Antonio Brivio-Sforza.
 He was a former Grand Prix racer and organized the Italian Grand Prix in 1926.
 He is the man responsible for proposing the Federation Internationale de l’Automobile (FIA) creation.
 This forerunner of today’s world governing body of motorsport was created in Paris on June 20th, 1904, by car directors from France, Belgium, Germany, and Italy.

 After a few months of going back and forth about the event name, it was decided that the term ‘formula’ best represented this type of world racing tournament.
-The decision became apparent when one considered that there was already Formula 2 (a series for Formula 1 drivers that are preparing to step into Formula 1 directly) and an annual Formula 3 race (Formula 3 being a junior formula series open to anyone aged 15 up to 20 years with cheap budgets).
+The decision became apparent when one considered that there was already Formula 2 (a series for Formula 1 drivers who are preparing to step into Formula 1 directly) and an annual Formula 3 race (Formula 3 being a junior formula series open to anyone aged 15 up to 20 years with cheap budgets).
 Registering an event under the name ‘Formula Internationale’ was also disallowed in case there were two events with the same name.

 Why is it called Formula 1?